Eric-Yan-742/Obsidian/LeetCode/Dynamic Programming/Initialization.md

 # Knapsack Problem

 Only considering the first item is strictly within our definition and must be a valid initialization.
 A trick of initialization for knapsack problem is that you can think of the base case as not considering any element or an empty set `{}`.
 This is ambiguously within the definition, but does produce the right result for all our definitions.
-Now all the implicit definition becomes explicit definition.
+Now all the implicit definition makes more sense.

 ## 0-1 Knapsack problem